 According to ASPE the accounting policy is appropriate and a warranty expense should be included for the guarantee.
-The impact is that this would decrease shareholders equity and the amount of the payment to James.
+The impact is that this would decrease shareholders' equity and the amount of the payment to Dabika.
 This is a new policy that did not exist until this year.
 The estimate of 5% was only based on sales from the fall.
-Since it is a new policy that was made by Leanne on her own it may be appropriate that the impact of this is excluded from the calculation of the shareholders equity.
+Since it is a new policy that was made by Elicia on her own it may be appropriate that the impact of this is excluded from the calculation of shareholders' equity.
 At a minimum the estimate should be reviewed to determine if it is reasonable.
+Furthermore, the estimate, if included in the shareholders' equity calculation, should be agreed upon by both Elicia and Dabika.